 During the last decade, physiology-based pharmacokinetic modelling has emerged as a key decision tool in pharmaceutical research and drug development.
 PBPK implies the mathematical implementation of the body as a set of physiological compartments with defined blood supply to the various compartments.
 Along with high-resolution and compound-specific in vitro ADME data, PBPK modelling allows for ‘true’ bottom-up prediction of the absorption, distribution, metabolism and excretion of a given drug (candidate).

-BioNotus has extensive expertise in physiologically-based pharmacokinetic (PBPK) modelling.
+BioNotus has extensive expertise in physiologically-based pharmacokinetic services and pharmacokinetic (PBPK) modelling.
 Contact us for more information.

 BioNotus offers extensive expertise in various domains of pharmacokinetics, pharmacodynamics as well as modelling and simulation: